equinix-labs/equinix-labs/README.md

 Each tier, Private, Experimental, and Maintained has its own list of requirements that mostly builds on the tier before.
 Feel free to copy / paste the pertinent section as an issue in the relevant repository.
 If anything's missing, file an issue on this repository.

 ### Private Tier Minimum Requirements
+Not public at all, therefore, no minimum requirements, but if you want to go public with that repository, you might want to think about the next level requirements.
 ```
 * [ ] Flagged Private
 ```

 ### Experimental Tier Minimum Requirements
+Use at your own risk and do not expect thorough support!
 ```
 * [ ] Flagged Public
 * [ ] [The Experimental badge](https://github.com/packethost/standards/blob/master/glossary.md#experimental-badge)